shervinazadi/topoGenesis/README.md

 conda install pandas
 ```

-4. go to the source directory of topogenesis and install it locally within your environment with symlink:
+4. go to the source directory of topogenesis and install it locally within your environment with a symlink:

 ```Shell Script
 cd topoGenesis/src
 python -m pip install -e .
 ```

-Ensure that the pip install is run from the python of the same conda environment (genesis): thus, first navigate to that environment and type "python -m pip install -e".
+Ensure that the pip install is run from the python of the same conda environment (genesis): thus, first, navigate to that environment and type "python -m pip install -e".
 The addition -e uses the "symlink" module from pip ecosystem to ensure that a work-in-progress library is always updated from the latest source.

 ### VS Code Setup